Tomorrow is Halloween. I hope you have a good one.

 I can sympathize with them, a little.

-Particularly the younger ones, who probably got their information old coots.
+Particularly the younger ones, who probably got their information from old coots.
 Folks like me, in other words, but with selective memories.

 That era actually was ‘happy days,’ at least for folks who look a bit like me.